Sixth Sunday after Pentecost Year A

 God, working wonders

 What are ways and times that your church has felt that its efforts have fallen on barren or rocky ground?
 What are the experiences they have had of being rocky or barren ground, or of being fertile ground for the Word of God?
-Eugene Peterson's translates verse 21: "there is no soil of character, and so when the emotions wear off and some difficulty arrives, there is nothing to show for it" (The Message).
+Eugene Peterson's renders verse 21 this way: "there is no soil of character, and so when the emotions wear off and some difficulty arrives, there is nothing to show for it" (The Message).

 How fertile is this soil?